-The COVID-19 pandemic can lead to a worldwide economic downturn worse than the one that characterised the 2008 Great Recession.
-The potential impact on GDP, although mostly unpredictable today without a clear knowledge of the boundaries of the health emergency, can lead to a massive slump in economic development (Dorn et al. 2020) depending on the scenarios.
+The effects of the COVID-19 pandemic on the world-wide economy can lead to an economic downturn worse than the one that characterised the 2008 Great Recession.
+The potential impact on the GDP, although mostly unpredictable today without a clear knowledge of the boundaries of the health emergency, can lead to a massive slump in economic development (Dorn et al. 2020) depending on the scenarios.

-Italy has been the European front runner in terms of infection rates and deaths in the population, as it experienced a sudden outbreak at the end of February 2020.
-As a consequence, the Italian government issued various decree laws which limited and shut down economic activity, in order to prevent contagion through social contacts and to limit the virus spread.
+Italy has been the frontrunner in terms of exposure to the virus in Europe and it experienced the boom of infections between the end of February 2020 and March 2020.
+As a consequence, the Italian government issued various decree laws in order to limit economic activities with the aim of preventing social contacts among individuals in the attempt to limit the spread of the virus.
 Dorn et al. (2020) estimates that a two-month shutdown would lead to a reduction of annual GDP growth by 8-13 percentage points.
-Qualitative indicators already show the effect of unprecedented demand and supply shocks due to the COVID-19 pandemic.
+Qualitative indicators already show the effect of the unprecedent demand and supply shock due to the COVID-19 pandemic.
 The business confidence climate index crashed from 97.8 to 81.7.
-The confidence index in manufacturing reduced sharply from 98.8 to 89.5 (Istat, 2020)
+The confidence index in manufacturing drastically reduced passing from 98.8 to 89.5 (Istat, 2020)

-OECD estimates of the initial direct impact of shutdowns reveal that the output decline would be of roughly 20%-25%, with consumer expenditure dropping by 33%.
+OECD estimates of the initial direct impact of shutdowns, reveal that the decline of output would be between 20% and 25% with consumers' expenditure dropping by 33%.
 Such a decline in the level of output would correspond to a decline in annual GDP growth of around 2 percentage points for each month of shutdown (OECD 2020a).

-Focusing on the situations faced by workers, the International Labour Organization estimates a rise in global unemployment of between 3% and 13%, with underemployment expected to increase on a large scale and the decline in economic activity and travel limits impacting both manufacturing and services (ILO, 2020)
+Focusing on the situations faced by workers, the International Labour Organization estimates a rise in global unemployment of between 3% and 13 %, with underemployment expected to increase on a large scale and the decline in economic activity and constraints on people's movements impacting both manufacturing and services (ILO, 2020)

-The adverse impact of the necessary containment measures to the COVID-19 pandemic has determined unprecedented demand and supply shocks to international growth prospects.
-Financial markets reacted with a sharp increase of volatility and fall in asset prices.
-The outlook for world trade, which was already declining in January, worsened dramatically in March (Istat, 2020).
-Despite the negative outlook, the cost of a government inaction would have been much higher in terms of human lives and long-term recovery.
+The adverse impact of the necessary containment measures to the COVID-19 pandemic has determined an unprecedent demand and supply shock to international growth prospects.
+Financial markets reacted with a sharp increase of volatility and fall in assets prices.
+The outlook for World trade, which was already declining in January, worsen dramatically in March (Istat, 2020).
+Nevertheless it is obvious that the cost of a government inaction would have been much higher in terms of human lives and long term recovery.

-The picture described above, as well as the lessons of previous recessions, suggest that the downturn due to the COVID-19 pandemic will overshadow European economies for years to come, through a legacy of unemployment, public debt and long-lasting impacts on household incomes as already experienced during the Great Recession (Jenkins et al., 2013).
-Furthermore, Saez and Zucman (2020) argue that governments "can prevent a very sharp but short recession from becoming a long-lasting depression" by acting as payer of last resort: providing insurance to the affected workers and making sure that cash flows to idle workers and businesses immediately.
-To this end, governments have introduced discretionary policy measures to support the most vulnerable (OECD, 2020b).
+The picture described above, as well as the lessons of previous recessions, suggest that the downturn due to the COVID-19 pandemic will overshadow European economies for years to come, through legacies such as unemployment and public debt and with long-lasting impacts on household incomes as already experienced during the Great Recession (Jenkins et al., 2013).

+Nevertheless, governments "can prevent a very sharp but short recession becoming a longlasting depression", acting as payer of last resort, providing insurance to the affected workers making sure that cash flows to idle workers and businesses immediately (Saez and Zucman, 2020).
+Dolls et al. (2012) show that the automatic stabilizers differ greatly across countries particularly in the case of asymmetric shocks.
+Nevertheless, governments have introduced discretionary policy measures to support the most vulnerable (OECD, 2020b)